Photo by Brenda Cantu in Venice, CA.

 I could pretend that there is someone else writing this for me, which seems to make people look “important”, but if there is something that really represents me is honesty, so I’m not going to lie: this is me writing about myself.
-Hopefully, you will find it interesting enough to make it to the final period of this page.
+As you can see, this is freakishly long but, hopefully, you will find it interesting enough to make it to the final period of the page.
 Just in case you don’t, let me give you a logline:

-Now, I invite you to read the synopsis of my life.
+Now, I invite you to read one possible synopsis of my life.
 But since, on average, our spam attention is around 9 seconds, let me start from the present to the past, in case you get distracted by the fly that is on your wall.

-I believe that life is too short to just sit and wait for someone else to give you an opportunity, you have to create your own, that is why I like to take the bull by the horns so I have been directing and producing my own projects in the meantime.
-In 2013, I directed the first film festival for blind and deaf people in Uruguay, Okurelo Cine and, in 2014, I was invited to reproduce it in an international film festival in Mexico, CinemaFest.
-My most recent project is feature documentary Trumphobia: what both sides fear, which received the Miller/Packan Film Fund from the Rogovy Foundation and the International Documentary Association was the fiscal sponsor.
-It also received an Impact Docs Award and now in film festivals circuit.
-Before that, in 2018, my short documentary Exit the Shelter received the award for best film of the Los Angeles Television, Script, and Film Festival 2018 and the award of Excellence from the Hollywood International Independent Documentary Awards 2018.
+I believe that life is too short to just sit and wait for someone else to give you an opportunity, you have to create your own.
+That is why I like to take the bull by the horns and I have been directing/producing my own projects in the meantime.
+In 2013, I directed the first film festival for blind and deaf people in Uruguay, Okurelo Cine and, in 2014, I was invited to reproduce it at an international film festival in Mexico, CinemaFest.
+Then, I created my first production company in the USA, Proxima Centauri Films LLC, and my most recent project is my first feature documentary Trumphobia: what both sides fear.
+The movie received the Miller/Packan Film Fund from the Rogovy Foundation and the International Documentary Association was the fiscal sponsor.
+It also received an Impact Docs Award, it has premiered at the Charlotte Film Festival in North Carolina and it has been screened at festivals in Los Angeles, Chicago, Ohio, and Canada.
+In 2020, Kaleidoscope Film Distribution in the UK became the sales agent and soon the movie will be released to the public.
+Before that, in 2018, my short documentary Exit the Shelter received the Award for Best Film of the Los Angeles Television, Script, and Film Festival, and the Award of Excellence from the Hollywood International Independent Documentary Awards.

 I truly believe that a film has the power to make people conscious about certain topics, in a way that, for instance, a newspaper or a book cannot.
 Take my example: I have eaten meat my entire life, I was even born in Uruguay (a country where there are more cows than people), and all my family members are cow/chicken addicts.
 But since I watched a documentary, in February of 2012, about the food industry (Food Inc.) and its consequences, I realized that what I had been promoting my entire life was not who I really am.
 And the images, the music, the interviews and all were enough for me to never want to eat meat again.
 So if art changed me, it can change others.

-It’s my life so I can keep writing and writing, I have twenty-eight years of traumas, anecdotes, trips, studies, and lucid dreams but, if you would like to know more, we could go for a coffee.
-Actually, a cup of tea, because honestly, I don’t quite like coffee.
+It’s my life so I can keep writing and writing, I have twenty-nine years of traumas, anecdotes, trips, studies, and lucid dreams but, if you would like to know more, we could go for a coffee.
+Actually, a cup of tea because, honestly, I don’t quite like coffee.
 Regardless, thanks for making it to the last period.